open-telemetry/opentelemetry.io/content/en/blog/2023/otterize-otel/index.md

 ## A no-brainer integration: Adding OpenTelemetry support to the Otterize network mapper

-[Otterize](https://otterize.com/) automates workload IAM for zero-trust, automating policies like Kubernetes network policies, Istio policies, AWS IAM policies, and more, through a collection of
+[Otterize](https://otterize.com/) automates workload Identity and Access Management (IAM) for zero-trust, automating policies like Kubernetes network policies, Istio policies, AWS IAM policies, and more, through a collection of
 [open source projects](https://github.com/otterize).
 To enable that automation,